rushiiMachine/discord-dracula/README.md

 ## ♡ installation

-Add the following snippet to the top of your custom css:
+Add the following snippet to the top of your custom css, and use dark mode:

 ```css
 @import url("https://dracula.rushii.dev/main.css");
 ```

-This url is proxied through Cloudflare to Github Pages to reduce latency!
+This url is proxied through Cloudflare to GitHub Pages to reduce latency!

-Alternatively, you can download the [`dracula.theme.css`] theme file to add to your client mod's `themes` folder! (right-click > *Save As*)
+Alternatively, you can download [`dracula.theme.css`] to add to your client mod's `themes` folder! (right-click > *Save As*)

 ---